EtSandoval/Deep-Learning-Group-Project/README.md

 1. Run PreProcessing.ipynb to download the data and process it
 2. Run each of the "Basic" programs to get the baseline models for our data
 3. Run the model "multi_model" notebook for the full deep learning model using both MLP and CNN models, using both metadata and image data.

+For clarification the image models are trained with just a portion of the dataset in order to have an equal number of positive and negative observations.
+For the final submission we plan to use data augmentation for this so that we can use more of our data.